Project History

 Once completed, The Meadoway will be a 16-kilometre urban greenspace for walking, cycling, and other activities.

-Currently, it features 40 hectares of restored native meadow habitat, and approximately 10 kilometres of constructed multi-use trail integrated with adjacent neighborhoods, parks, public access points, and other trail systems to promote community connectivity across Scarborough and augment the City of Toronto’s cycling network plan.
+The corridor features restored native meadow habitat woven around a multi-use trail that is integrated with adjacent neighborhoods, parks, public access points, and other trail systems to promote community connectivity across Scarborough and augment the City of Toronto’s cycling network plan.

 THE MEADOWAY PROJECT PRINCIPLES